By Yves Engler

 “I will continue to work for mutual understanding and do my best to see all sides.
 You will of course see what you wish from your one-sided pedestal and be critical of anyone who remains a progressive Zionist which I am.”

-From the “pedestal” on which I observe Farber I see an individual who has repeatedly labelled supporters of Palestinian rights as racist.
+From the “pedestal” on which I observe Farber, I see an individual who has repeatedly labeled supporters of Palestinian rights as racist.
 After the Canadian Union of Public Employees (Ontario) passed a 2009 motion in support of the Palestinian led Boycott, Divestment and Sanctions (BDS) movement Farber claimed, “anti-Semitism is once again amongst us.”
-For Farber the resolution was “bigoted and discriminatory and anti-Jewish” because only one country was targeted.
+For Farber, the resolution was “bigoted and discriminatory and anti-Jewish” because only one country was targeted.
 “The sole target is Jews, is Israel,” he said.